-- ▶ Six hours of behind-the-wheel AND six hours of observation training. - ▶ Three of the six hours may be substituted with: - o A multiple-car driving range.
-Two range hours equals one BTW - o Fully-active simulator.
-Two simulator hours equals one BTW hour. - o Non-fully-active simulator.
-Four simulator hours equals one BTW hour with a maximum of only one hour.
+- ▶ Six hours of behind-the-wheel AND six hours of observation training.

+- Three of the six hours may be substituted with:

+- A multiple-car driving range.

+- " Two range hours equals one BTW hour.

+- Fully active simulator.

+- " Two simulator hours equals one BTW hour.

+- Non-fully active simulator.

+- " Four simulator hours equals one BTW.